Low-Carb Japanese Noodle Bowl

-To create a Fix-approved Japanese noodle bowl, Ultimate Portion Fix creator Autumn Calabrese and her chef brother, Bobby, had a tough task ahead of them.
+To create a Fix-approved Japanese noodle bowl, Portion Fix creator Autumn Calabrese and her chef brother, Bobby, had a tough task ahead of them.

 A low-carb Japanese noodle bowl can seem impossible to make since most egg-based noodles are loaded with calories and carbs.